MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/index.md

 # Virtualization using Hyper-V on Windows 10

 Windows 10 Enterprise, Professional, and Education all include Microsoft's virtualization platform, Hyper-V. Enabling the Hyper-V feature lets you create virtual machines for those times when you need to run a different operating system but don't want to use a seperate physical computer.
-Virtual machines minic real computers; they run their own applications, operating system, and virtual hardware.
+Virtual machines mimic real computers; they run their own applications, operating system, and virtual hardware.

 The following documents provide more information about virtualization, detail the Hyper-V feature in Windows 10, provide a guided quick start, and also contain links to further resources and community forums.